Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/dtm-cloud-service/index.md

 initial-release: 1.2.0
 ---

-## Deprecation notice
+## Why is this deprecated?

-> This feature is deprecated as of ACS AEM Commons 2.0.0.
+This feature is deprecated as of ACS AEM Commons 2.0.0.
 Please use the [Cloud Service](https://docs.adobe.com/docs/en/aem/6-2/administer/integration/marketing-cloud/dtm.html) provided with AEM 6.0 and higher.

 ## Purpose